1. What will my doctor do to help my allergies?

 Get rid of those things at home and work.
 Look for possible triggers like pet dander, dust mites, cold air (from an air conditioning vent or ceiling fan), cigarette smoke, perfume or other scented products, and aerosols.
 Pay attention to pollen counts, too.

 If you have both allergies and asthma, use an air filtration system at home.

 6. What's the difference between an allergy and an allergen?

 7. What are some common allergens?

-8. What if I have allergy symptoms just a few weeks a year?
+8. What if I have symptoms just a few weeks a year?

-9. Both my husband and I have allergy symptoms all the time.
+9. Both my partner and I have allergy symptoms all the time.
 Will our baby have allergies, too?

 It’s more likely.
-If one parent has allergies, the child has a 50% chance of also having allergies.
-If both parents have allergies, the probability jumps to 75%.
+If one parent has allergies, the child has a 50% chance of having them.
+If both parents have allergies, the odds are higher.
 But it’s not just from Mom and Dad.
-Respiratory infections, air pollution, diet, and even personality may play a role.
+Respiratory infections, air pollution, and diet may play a role.